Responsible for running the HB business, making and managing key decisions, ensuring the delivery of the HB Strategy.

 (on maternity leave from February 2019)

 Eva has been connected with Dattner Grant since its earliest days (so 20 years!), both as employee and consultant.
 Her roles have covered executive assistance, office administration, public program marketing and management, general management, writing, research and editing.
-As a professional writer and editor for the past 15 years, Eva has taken on a variety of freelance projects, including four years writing and providing editorial assistance for ReNew, the member magazine of the Alternative Technology Association.
+She has been freelancing as a professional writer and editor for the past 15 years.
 Ten years ago Eva moved to the rural community of Steels Creek, in Victoria’s Yarra Valley, where she and her husband have built a passive-solar home, are raising their beautiful and cheeky daughter, and enjoying the constant company of Morris the dog.
-Following the Black Saturday bushfires in 2009, Eva was instrumental in securing significant funding, and managing projects, to aid the recovery and resilience of her local community.
-In 2017, Eva had the opportunity to exercise her project management skills again, with several stints filling Hayley Young’s shoes when on leave from Homeward Bound.
-This led to an ongoing job-share role and, from February 2019, a newly funded part-time role as Project Manager.
+In 2017, Eva had the opportunity to exercise her project management skills again, with several stints filling Hayley Young’s shoes when on leave from Homeward Bound, which led to an ongoing job-share role.
+From February to July 2019, she filled a newly funded part-time role as Project Manager.
+Eva will be moving on from Homeward Bound at the end of August; in the interim she’s back in the Program Coordinator chair onboarding HB5.
 Eva feels privileged to be able to contribute to this wonderful program that aims so high to make a difference in the world.

 This group includes all the key HB teams – Hub, Board,faculty, program management – and also individuals who in various ways are active in taking the lead and/or contributing their expertise to content, operations, strategy and new/emerging initiatives in support of Homeward Bound.